Frequently Asked Questions

 Because we released the Notice of Liability (NoL) as a free download several years ago, it is difficult to know exactly who and how many people are using the documents.
 We simply have no way of knowing all the men and women who have committed to this process.

 With the InPower Community platform we are now able to record the NoL processes initiated and completed by every claimant.
-Everyone who generates their documents through the membership community will have access to InPower support, education, and enforcement strategies.
+Everyone who generates their documents through our website will have access to InPower support, education, and liquidation strategies.

-In the beginning stages of our online presence, we were overwhelmed with global interest in using this revolutionary remedy.
-The InPower Community platform has alleviated this challenge and provides the ability to effectively support the growing demand to hold public officials liable for trespassing technology and other harms.
-Financial support generated by members is a requirement for maintaining a secure, world-wide infrastructure capable of supporting this genuine people's movement.
+In the beginning stages of our online presence, we were overwhelmed with worldwide interest in this revolutionary remedy.
+The InPower Community platform has alleviated this challenge and provides the ability to effectively support the growing demand to hold public officials and corporate executives liable for trespassing technology and other harms.

 How do I know that the NoL process is worthwhile?
 What is the success rate?